Looking for a physical map of Spain?

 Map of Spain Autonomous Communities

 As we have already told you, Spain has 17 autonomous communities.
 This is also an administrative and political division since the main characteristic is that they have the capacity for self-government.
 That is, they have their own executive, judicial and legislative powers.
 Each of them, in turn, is divided into provinces for better administration.
 For example, Catalonia is an autonomous community and its four provinces are Lleida, Barcelona, Girona and Tarragona.
 The origin of some communities such as the Basque Country, Catalonia and Galicia had an origin prior to the Constitution.
 It is not very easy to understand and, sometimes even to memorize, all the Autonomous Communities that play an important role in Spanish political and economic life.
-So, download this type of maps with the communities well differentiated by color or with their simple limits to solve this task in a simpler way.
+So, download this kind of maps with the communities well differentiated by color or with their simple boundaries to solve this task in a simpler way.

 Map of Spain Provinces